 What’s Shaking With Parkinson’s?

-Shaking is like lightening before thunder because neurological dysfunction is common.
+Shaking is like lightening before thunder because neurological dysfunction commonly follows.

 There are five primary motor symptoms of Parkinson’s disease: tremor, rigidity, bradykinesia (slow movement), postural instability (balance problems), and walking/gait problems.
 The most obvious symptom of Parkinson’s disease is tremors—notably the hands, but also other parts of the body.
-For this reason, it is often assumed to be a musculoskeletal disorder.
-Even if physicians prescribe on anti-convulsive medication with a mild sedative, there are more symptoms to address down the road.
+For this reason, people may assume it is a musculoskeletal disorder.
+Even if physicians prescribe anti-convulsive medications with a mild sedative, there are more symptoms to address down the road.

 Original definition: “Involuntary tremulous motion, with lessened muscular power, in parts not in action and even when supported; with a propensity to bend the trunk forward, and to pass from a walking to a running pace, the senses and intellects being uninjured.” —James Parkinson, 1877.

-Shaking is like lightening before thunder because neurological dysfunction is common.
+Shaking is like lightening before thunder because neurological dysfunction commonly follows.
 The original definition of Parkinson’s disease (Parkinsonism) states, “The senses and intellects [are] uninjured.”
 Current studies indicate that it alters one’s mental state.